brojas12/School_District_Analysis/README.md

 __3. Scores by school size__

-    As shown by the two images down below, replacing the ninth-grade scores did not affect the school’s overall passing percentage in any way.
+    As shown by the two images down below, replacing the ninth-grade scores affected the school’s overall passing percentage only slightly.

 *Module Analysis*